Senior researchers are sounding the alarm over the increasing grip China has on the European Union’s wind energy sector.

 Writing on possible solutions, Wachtmeister said that policymakers should adopt a more nuanced approach to dealing with China.

-Furthermore, Wachtmeister said policies should focus on mitigating risks such as “hostile” electricity supply cuts, restricting access to sensitive power system data, enforcing strong IT security standards and raising awareness of indirect political and economic influence.
+Furthermore, Wachtmeister said policies could focus on mitigating risks such as “hostile” electricity supply cuts, restricting access to sensitive power system data, enforcing strong IT security standards and raising awareness of indirect political and economic influence.

 “Becoming a world leader in green technology is one of China’s key strategic objectives”, the researcher noted.
 “Chinese companies have already attained leadership positions in solar power, batteries and electric vehicles, and are rapidly advancing towards dominance in wind energy as well.”